 Main actions according to TCM*: Clears Yin Deficient Heat;.
 Clears Lung Heat and stops cough.
 Cools the Blood when there is reckless movement of Blood.
 Drains Fire when Kidney Water is unable to control Fire.

-Primary conditions or symptoms for which goji tree root bark may be prescribed by TCM doctors*: Hemoptysis Nosebleed Night sweats Cough and wheezing with yellow sputum Blood in urine Bloody sputum Vomiting blood Toothache Diabetes mellitus Hypertension
+Primary conditions or symptoms for which Di Gu Pi may be prescribed by TCM doctors*: Hemoptysis Nosebleed Night sweats Cough and wheezing with yellow sputum Blood in urine Bloody sputum Vomiting blood Toothache Diabetes mellitus Hypertension

 Contraindications*: This herb should not be used by those with weakness in the Spleen or Stomach.
 Also contraindicated in febrile illnesses due to exogenous Wind–Cold

-As suggested by its category goji tree root bark are plants that are Cold in nature.
-This means that goji tree root bark typically help people who have too much "heat" in their body.
+As suggested by its category Di Gu Pi is Cold in nature.
+This means that Di Gu Pi typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition goji tree root bark can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Di Gu Pi can help restore a harmonious balance between Yin and Yang.

-Goji tree root bark also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like goji tree root bark tend to slow down acute reactions and detoxify the body.
+Di Gu Pi also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Di Gu Pi tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such goji tree root bark are thought to target the Kidney, the Liver and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Di Gu Pi is thought to target the Kidney, the Liver and the Lung.
 According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.